Winter at Wimpole

 When you’re ready to warm up or dry off, step inside one of our three cafes across the estate to relax over a hot drink or light meal.
 It could be the perfect excuse for an early lunch in The Old Rectory restaurant, a delicious cake in the stable block or for families to take a break in our Farm Cafe.

-Our opening times over the Christmas bank holiday do vary so please check here before your visit to make sure you get the most out of your day.
+Our opening times do vary over the Winter, so please check here before your visit to make sure you get the most out of your day.